YoussefZidan/JavaScript-Functions/README.md

 ```

 ## truncate();
-This is useful with long strings, especially inside tables.
-I usually use this function in combination with Tooltips.
+Usually used in combination with Tooltips.

 ```js